wawer77/even/README.md

 To stay even with your friends.

 ## CURRENT TO DO:
+- User.balances does not work, because of two types of user (user_1 and 2) and has_many override  -idea now is to leave it as it is and push it to methods
+- OR don't leave it like it is (foreign_key) and make it has_many through, but still keep it as user_1 and 2
 - create balance controller and views
-- a way to save every balance change - Active Model Dirty

--start without views and check in console
+- a way to save every balance change - Active Model Dirty -start without views and check in console

 ## Known issues suspended for now: